FrancescaSrc/AzureND/project1/WRITEUP.md

 In the choice of the type of solution, some key points are to be considered:

 - Deploying a simple webapp with potential growth
-- Deploying a simple webapp with potential growth
 - Scaling up of processing power might be a concern for later
-- Cost-consciousness over speed and scalabilty
+- Cost-consciousness over speed and scalability
 - Good response
 - Deployment with Python and Github, no other special needs